-What should I do with my 401k (or other retirement plan) when I leave my job or retire?
+What should I do with my 401(k) (or other retirement plan) when I leave my job or retire?
 This question is one of the most common questions we receive as we work with clients who are approaching retirement.
-For many people, preparing for retirement has included diligently investing in a 401k or other employer sponsored retirement plan for many years.
-As a result, most people who are approaching retirement have much, if not most, of their net worth in these plans.
-Accordingly, making the proper decision about a 401k rollover, in the proper way, can be a critical component of successful retirement planning.
+Most people approach retirement with much, if not most, of their net worth in 401(k) or other types of retirement plans..
+Making the proper decision about a 401(k) rollover can be a critical component of successful retirement planning.

-It may or may not be in your best interest to move your 401k, 403b, 457 plan, TSP, or other company retirement plan when you leave your company or retire.
-There are multiple contributing factors that must be weighed.
-Most financial advisors, by default, recommend rolling your plan into an IRA.
-This action may be the best option - but then again, it may not.
-Unlike many financial advisory firms, PARAGON can help you manage your 401k whether you move it to an IRA under our management, or leave it with your employer.
-As such, we have no economic incentive to recommend an IRA rollover by default if you would be better off keeping it where it is.
+It may or may not be in your best interest to move your 401(k), 403(b), 457 plan, TSP, or other company retirement plan when you leave your company or retire.
+There are several factors that must be weighed.
+Many financial advisors, by default, recommend rolling your plan into an IRA.
+This may be the best option - but then again, it may not.
+Unlike many financial advisory firms, PARAGON can help you manage your 401k whether you move it to an IRA, or leave it with your employer.
+Thus, we have no economic incentive to recommend an IRA rollover if you would be better off keeping your 401k where it is.

-As a fiduciary, by law we must recommend what appears to be in your best interest.
-In support of that, below are some of the most common Pros and Cons for you to consider.
-Choosing incorrectly can cost you thousands of dollars in taxes, lost opportunities, reduced investment returns, liquidity, and critical opportunities to leave money to your heirs.
+As a fiduciary, we must recommend what appears to be in your best interest.
+Below are some of the most common Pros and Cons for you to consider.
+Choosing incorrectly can cost you thousands of dollars in taxes, reduced investment returns, liquidity, and opportunities to leave money to your heirs.
 It is important to get the rollover decision right - and we can help you.

 - Your employer retirement plan is an older, more expensive plan.
 Many employer retirement plans have high (and often hidden) fees which drastically reduce investor returns.
-With recent regulatory and legislative emphasis on 401k plans, this situation is most definitely improving.
-However, the fact remains that many employer retirement plans still suffer from high administrative fees and high investment costs which can be mitigated by rolling those dollars to an IRA.
+With recent regulatory and legislative emphasis on 401(k) plans, this situation is improving, but many employer retirement plans still suffer from high fees and investment costs which can be lowered by rolling those dollars to an IRA.

 - Your plan has limited investment options.
-According to the Investment Company Institute and Brightscope research conducted in 2014, the average 401k or 403b plan offers 25 investment options.
-While initially this may seem like a lot, we often find many of the investments are actually duplicates of each other.
+According to the Investment Company Institute and Brightscope research conducted in 2014, the average 401(k) or 403(b) plan offers 25 investment options.
+While 25 may seem like a lot, we often find many of the investments are only duplicates of each other.
 Most plans eliminate asset classes that are vital to building an efficient portfolio designed to maximize return within a given unit of risk.
-For example, many plans eliminate investment options such as international bonds, international small company stocks, real estate, health care, and gold.
-Additionally, if you desire to invest in individual stocks or bonds, this is usually not possible in an employer retirement plan.
+For example, many plans eliminate investment options such as international bonds, international small company stocks, real estate, health care.

 - Your employer retirement plan has limited distribution options.
 Many plans limit the ways in which you can take income from the plan.
 This is particularly the case with the US Government's TSP plan.
-Some some plans only offer annual withdrawals, others offer only a single lump sum payment and/or an annuity (monthly income stream) option.
+Some plans only offer annual withdrawals, others offer only a single lump sum payment or an annuity (monthly income stream) option.
 In the event that you have unexpected emergencies or your retirement goals include occasional travel, weddings, gifts, or home remodeling projects - you may find these limited withdrawal options to be frustrating.
-Your own IRA, on the other hand, has virtually no limitations on how, or when, you make withdrawals from your own account.
+Your own IRA, on the other hand, has no limitations on how or when you make withdrawals from your own account.

 - Your plan has limited beneficiary options.
-Many 401k, 403b, 457 plans, or TSP plans do not allow you to leave your money to a trust set up for your beneficiaries.
-Additionally, FEW plans in existence will allow your heirs to "Stretch" the retirement plan once you have died.
+Many 401(k), 403(b), 457 plans, or TSP plans do not allow you to leave your money to a trust set up for your beneficiaries.
+Additionally, FEW plans will allow your heirs to "Stretch" the retirement plan once you have died.
 (The "Stretch" option means that your non-spouse heirs can take annual withdrawals over their lifetime in order to prevent a forced taxable payout of the plan soon after you have died.)
-The tax implications of this limitation are tremendous to your non-spouse heirs - and if you desire for your children or grandchildren to enjoy your 401k or 403b dollars for their lifetime - then an IRA rollover should most certainly be performed.
+The tax implications of this limitation are tremendous to non-spouse heirs.
+If you desire for your children or grandchildren to enjoy your 401(k) or 403(b) dollars for their lifetime - then an IRA rollover should most certainly be performed.

-- You have left your company - and you no longer want your company involved in "your business."
-This is actually one of the more common reasons that people rollover their 401k, 403b, or TSP when they leave or retire, and is self-explanatory.
+- You don't want your old company "knowing your business."
+This is actually one of the more common reasons that people rollover their 401(k), 403(b), or TSP when they leave or retire, and is self-explanatory.

-- You have multiple 401k, 403b, or TSP - type plans.
-Not only is it difficult to create and execute a sound investment policy with multiple accounts, but the recordkeeping required to comply with your Required Minimum Distributions beyond age 70 and 1/2 will become quite burdensome.
+- You have multiple 401(k), 403(b), or TSP accounts.
+It is difficult maintain a sound investment policy with multiple accounts.
+Also, the record keeping required to comply with your Required Minimum Distributions beyond age 70 and 1/2 will become burdensome.
 It is our experience that as people age, they prefer to simplify their finances, not make them more complex.
-In this case, it would make sense, to consolidate these accounts into one.
-A single, low-cost IRA with a fully-diversified investment portfolio custom-built to your particular needs and risk tolerance is often the best choice, especially given the possibility of owning individual stocks or bonds (which have no fees or expenses once you own them) as part of your account.
+Often it makes sense to consolidate these accounts into one.
+A single, low-cost IRA with a fully-diversified investment portfolio custom-built to your particular needs and risk tolerance is usually the best choice for handling your retirement nest egg throughout retirement.

-The above list is certainly not exhaustive - but merely a few of the many reasons that clients desire to rollover their retirement plan to an IRA.
+The above list is only a few of the reasons that clients rollover their company retirement plans to an IRA.
 If you choose to do so - it is important to do it CORRECTLY.
-Incorrectly performing a rollover of your company retirement plan may cause you significant taxes, penalties and hassles that a correct 401k rollover would avoid.
+Incorrectly performing a rollover of your company retirement plan may cause you significant taxes, penalties and hassles that a correct 401(k) rollover would avoid.
 At PARAGON, we have performed hundreds of rollovers correctly, without tax consequences, for our clients when it was appropriate to do so.

 - You are not yet age 59 and 1/2.
-Unlike IRAs, which generally require that you reach age 59 and 1/2 before taking distributions (ignoring exceptions), an employer retirement plan generally allows penalty-free distributions beginning at age 55, as long as you are separated from that company, your separation occurred after your age 55, and you leave the 401k, 403b, or TSP plan there with the employer.
-If, on the other hand, you were to roll your 401k to an IRA, you would lose this early distribution option.
-If you feel you may need access to your employer retirement plan funds between ages 55 and 59 and 1/2, then you should consider leaving your retirement plan with your employer, as long as it is a low-cost plan and you are happy with the investment options provided.
-If the plan is high cost or has insufficient investment options, or if your separation occurs prior to age 55, then you might wish to consider a 72T IRA instead - which we can set up for you.
+Unlike IRAs, which require that you reach age 59 and 1/2 before taking distributions (ignoring exceptions), an employer retirement plan allows penalty-free distributions beginning at age 55, as long as you separate from that company after you turn 55, and you leave the 401(k), 403(b), or TSP plan with the employer.
+If, on the other hand, you were to roll your 401(k) to an IRA, you would lose this early distribution option.
+If you feel you may need access to your employer retirement plan funds between ages 55 and 59 and 1/2, then you should consider leaving your retirement plan with your employer.

 Rollover or No Rollover - Either Way, We May Be Able to Help You